 Sign Up for Foreign Travel Advice for Antigua – Barbuda

 Wherever you are a citizen of, your government will provide advice for foreign travel.
-In the UK this is the Foreign and Commonwealth Office, the FCO.
+In the UK this is the Foreign, Commonwealth & Development Office, the FCDO.
 We always sign up for notifications of each country that we visit.
+Antigua and Barbuda Travel Advice from your government is essential.
 And while if something goes wrong when you’re in the country, you’re likely to be the first to know, its always a good idea to check what your government policy about a certain country or area changes, then you’ll get notified automatically by email.